Office Hours

 - Ethics Compliance Briefing for Researchers (ECBR)

-OSR will request training certificates during JIT or RPPR.
+OSR will request training certificates during JIT, RPPR, applications (like K-series) and other sponsor requests.
 Certificates must:

 - Match the individual’s name

-Contact your OSR Staff representative for guidance to complete trainings for Non-UCSF personnel.
+Contact your OSR Staff representative for guidance to complete training for Non-UCSF personnel.

 NIH Foreign Components